 The Business Model:

 Most indie TCGs launch via Kickstarter or sell directly on Etsy or Shopify.
+This is the first step in how to start an online TCG store and sell your cards.
 Both paths present a major logistical problem: inventory and fulfillment.
 Buying thousands of units upfront is a huge financial risk, and spending your days packing boxes and running to the post office is not why you became a game designer.

 Building Your Community: